 BSkyB last year won a seven-year agreement to broadcast the Formula One racing series from March 2012 that ended exclusive availability on the publicly funded British Broadcasting Corp.
 The company spent about 2.2 billion pounds on programming last year, up 32 percent from 2007, according to Enders Analysis.

 BSkyB said in July that it would buy back 750 million pounds in shares after News Corp.
-(NWSA) abandoned its 7.8 billion- pound bid for the rest of the company.
+(NWSA:US) abandoned its 7.8 billion- pound bid for the rest of the company.
 U.K. lawmakers and regulators questioned Murdoch’s fitness to own the broadcaster after journalists at News Corp.’s U.K. publishing unit were caught hacking into phones of celebrities and bribing public officials for stories.

 News Corp.
 Deputy Chief Operating Officer James Murdoch was today re-elected to the board of BSkyB with more votes than a year earlier when some investors said he hadn’t done enough to clear up the phone-hacking scandal.